PawelDecowski/ldap-dn/README.md

 echo $dn; // 'cn=doe\, john+uid=123,ou=it,ou=leadership,dc=example,dc=org'
 ```

-Most Rdns contain a single attribute, so you can construct them with a shortcut.
+Most RDNs contain a single attribute, so you can construct them with a shorthand syntax.

 ```php
 use LdapDn\Dn;